UniCredit, board ok: Orcel’s salary of 9.75 million (+30%)-breakinglatest.news-Breaking Latest News

-A salary of 9.75 million euros for the CEO Andrea Orcel, with an increase of 30% compared to the current salary: this is the proposal that, according to Sole 24Ore, the Unicredit board will present to the shareholders occasion of the assembly to be held on March 31st.
+A salary of 9.75 million euros for the CEO Andrea Orcel, with an increase of 30% compared to the current salary: this is the proposal that, according to Sole 24Ore, the board of Unicredit will be submitted to the examination of the shareholders during the meeting to be held on March 31st.

 The decision was made by the board of piazza Gae Aulenti in these hours.
 The rumors have therefore been confirmed: as anticipated by Il Sole 24Ore on 25 February, the institute in Piazza Gae Aulenti was thinking about a “fork” of remuneration which implied an increase of between 20 and 40% compared to the current salary.